RVP FAQ

 What are the required signs for a Grocery Store or other off-premise licensed business?

-• Tobacco warning sign posted at the check stand or cash register area if selling tobacco WAC 314-11-060
+• A tobacco warning sign must be posted at the check stand if selling tobacco WAC 314-11-060.

 Is a liquor licensee responsible if their employees sell alcohol to someone under 21 years of age?